|

 For Windows 64-bit computers:

-If your 64-bit Windows PC is new or updated, then you can launch PGT now.
-Otherwise, install and run PGT.
+If your 64-bit Windows PC is new or updated, then download and run PGT.msi.
+Otherwise, run setup.exe.

-- Open a terminal windows and type the following commands:
+- Open a terminal windows and type the following command:

 |